-Looking for a park home at Heatherbank Country Park, East Renfrewshire?
-This desirable park community offers retirees and semi-retirees the opportunity to move closer to the Scottish countryside.
+Heatherbank Country Park is a desirable park community offers retirees and semi-retirees the opportunity to move closer to the Scottish countryside.
 This exclusive neighbourhood is pet-friendly and will also offer new movers independent living and parking.

 Heatherbank Country Park is likely to be appealing to retirees looking to move close to green walks and countryside trails.
 Ideal for dog owners, the park is also well-linked to local towns, villages and attractions.
 Technically based in Shillford, the community is also close to Paisley and Glasgow through motorways and A-roads.